LArSoft/larsoft.github.io/wiki/Quick-start_guide_to_using_and_developing_LArSoft_code.md

 You can find detailed instructions for downloading and installing binary and source distributions [on the download page](_Download_instructions_).

-Building the larsoft “suite”(#Building-the-larsoft-suite)
+Building the larsoft “suite”
 ============================================================

 In rare cases, you may need to build from scratch.

-General Information about git and art(#General-Information-about-git-and-art)
+General Information about git and art
 ================================================================================

 -   [mrb Reference Guide](/redmine/projects/mrb/wiki/MrbRefereceGuide)